kgpavan/Object-Oriented-Design/Design_Patterns/Abstract_Factory/README.txt

 The abstract factory is useful for plugging in a different group of objects to alter the behavior of the system.
 For each group or family, a concrete factory is implemented that manages the creation of the objects and the inter-dependencies and consistency requirements between them.
 Each concrete factory implements the interface of the abstract factory.

+Participants

+    The classes and objects participating in this pattern are:

+AbstractFactory  (ContinentFactory)
+declares an interface for operations that create abstract products ConcreteFactory   (AfricaFactory, AmericaFactory) implements the operations to create concrete product objects AbstractProduct   (Herbivore, Carnivore) declares an interface for a type of product object Product  (Wildebeest, Lion, Bison, Wolf) defines a product object to be created by the corresponding concrete factory implements the AbstractProduct interface
+Client  (AnimalWorld)
+uses interfaces declared by AbstractFactory and AbstractProduct classes

 ——————————————————————————————————————————————————————————————————————————————————————
 ## AbstractFactory: Declares an interface for operations that create abstract product objects.